Iron Numbers Sundial (#2520)

-Our cast iron dials are painted with a base coat, applied with a verdigris finish and then lacquered to stave off each oxidation.
+Our cast iron dials are painted with a base coat, applied with a verdigris finish and then lacquered in a semi-gloss finish to stave off oxidation.
 To keep your dial from rusting, a spray lacquer application as needed is required.

 SIZE & MATERIAL INFORMATION